SalikeHassan/software-engineer-interview/README.md

 - In Visual Studio 2022, Click View --> select Test Explorer, as shown in below screenshot.
   ![image](https://user-images.githubusercontent.com/18566830/213725986-a6d719b5-3a59-4f3e-8f64-22bd071c2626.png)

-- System will open window as shown in below screenshot.
+- System will open window as shown in the below screenshot.
   ![image](https://user-images.githubusercontent.com/18566830/213655277-6b1b90be-860c-4bd1-a14a-6d5c03288c4c.png)
 - Right click on Zip.Installments.ServiceTest and select run to run the unit test cases.

 ## Steps to Run the Integration Tests Using Postman:
 - Open postman.
 - Click on import in top left hand side.
-It opens below pop-up window.
+It opens pop-up window as shown in the below screenshot.
  ![image](https://user-images.githubusercontent.com/18566830/213656020-6ff3f414-0b9c-4542-863e-0f3f9b9abbe3.png)
 - Click on choose file and select file ZipCo.postman_collection from Zip.InstallmentsService\Zip.Installments.IntegrationTest.postman_collection location.
 - System will show below screen.
 Click on import.